CategoriesTSC Rule 31 Mediator Certification Training

 - 10 separate Role Play Scenarios Depicting Current Family Disputes

-Upon completion of this course, the trainee will possess the skills to mediate a broad variety of General Civil Law disputes most commonly occurring in Tennessee’s judicial system today.
+Upon completion of this course, the trainee will possess the skills to mediate a broad variety of basic General Civil disputes most commonly occurring in Tennessee’s judicial system today.

 IMPORTANT NOTE: Anyone may attend and complete this training regardless of level of education or work experience.
 To be Listed by the Tennessee Supreme Court as a Rule 31 Family Mediator, however, the applicant must have a graduate degree plus four years of full time practical work experience, or a baccalaureate degree plus six years of full time practical work experience.
 Full time practical work experience is defined as 35 hours or more of work per week.